-- 2.1.
-If your concern relates to how you have been treated this should be raised under the grievance or bullying and harassment policies. - 2.2.
+If an employee's concern relates to how they have been treated this should be raised under the grievance or bullying and harassment policies.

 The whistleblowing policy will not replace any existing policies or procedures.
-If misconduct is discovered as a result of any investigation under this policy the School's disciplinary policy will be used. - 2.3.
+If misconduct is discovered as a result of any investigation under this policy the School's disciplinary policy will be used.

 The School encourages individuals to disclose any concerns they may have regardless of whether they are covered by this or another policy.